-Additionally, strong customer service can even impact your bottom line.
-You’ll have higher customer retention rates.
+Additionally, strong customer service can even impact your bottom line with higher customer retention rates.
 Data shows that 90% of customers who have bad experiences will simply leave without giving feedback or trying to rectify the situation.
 With great service, you give them a reason to stay.
 You’ll see higher conversion rates, higher average transactions, and you might even be justified in raising prices, as customers are often willing to pay more for products if the service is excellent.

 But saying you need to deliver exceptional customer service and actually doing it are two different things.

 In e-commerce, great service requires a combination of strong interpersonal skills and technological prowess.
 There are several strategies you can employ to keep your customers coming back, but the following are some of the most effective.